 Then make sure you hire someone who films and edits with a cinematic technique in mind.
 Because the sequential timeline of a documentary style wedding video is going to feel a bit stale when you want to be blown away by emotions and storytelling.

 When you get the thing you’re in love with, you cherish it forever.

 This is universal for pretty much everything.
 Clothing, furniture, the same dish you order at your favorite restaurant.
 You know the quality you love and when you’re dealing with something this important, it’s best not to fight what you love.

-Your wedding video is not when you want to go with something that’s “good enough”.
+Your wedding video is not the time to go with something that’s “good enough” to capture your memories.

 Just “good enough” is the kind of wedding film that gets watched one or two times and then tossed in a drawer until one of your 10 year old kids finds it; watches it out of novelty for the weird clothes everyone was wearing, and then make fun of your hair.
 (I *never* did this to my mother, ever… ahem.)

 Trust your friends recommendations.
 Trust your photographer’s recommendations.